patrickjahns/esp_rgbww_firmware/README.md

 <br><br>
 * __LED controlling__

-  LED functions will be seperated so library can be reused
+  LED functions will be separated so library can be reused
 <br><br>
 * __H801 Wifi Module__